Exact mediation analysis for ordinal outcome and binary mediator: Introduction

 \section{Introduction}

-Many epidemiological problems involve the quantification of the causal effect of a treatment on an outcome and the decomposition of this effect into the direct and indirect one, this second due to the presence of a possible mediator.
-A mediator is a variable which is response to the treatment and in turn influences the outcome.
+Many epidemiologic problems involve the quantification of the causal effect of a treatment on an outcome and the decomposition of this effect into the direct and indirect one, this second due to the presence of a possible mediator.
+A mediator is a variable that is a response to the treatment and that in turn influences the outcome.

-Let $X$ be a treatment of interest, $M$ be the mediator and $Y$ the outcome of interest.
-We assume that the data generating process, possibly after conditioning on a set $C$ of covariates, is as described in Figure \ref{fig:dag1}.
-Mediation analysis involves the definition and estimation of effects on the outcome $Y$ when, possibly contrary to fact, the value of $X$ is set to $x$ versus a baseline level $x^*$; see \cite{pearl2012mediation} or \cite{VanderWeele2015book}.
+Let $X$ be a treatment of interest, $M$ be the mediator, and $Y$ the outcome of interest.
+We assume that the data-generating process, possibly after conditioning on a set $C$ of covariates, is as described in the Figure.
+Mediation analysis involves the definition and estimation of effects